romanchekashov/skill-test/README.md

 Mono-repo created with yarn workspaces and consist two packages:

-- web - Web client based on Create React App with TypeScript, React, Redux-Saga, PrimeReact
+- client - Web client with SSR on NextJS, TypeScript, React, Redux-Toolkit, PrimeReact
 - sever - Backend created with TypeScript on ExpressJs with Sequelize ORM
+- data - contains common dtos for server and client
 - server-db-liquibase - DataBase migration with Liquibase (run: `docker-compose up -d` to start PostgreSQL)
-- data - contains common dtos for server and web
-- client - Web client with SSR on NextJS, TypeScript, React, Redux-Saga, PrimeReact

 ### Development: